 A pregnant mother can also pass it to her fetus.

-- Conditions or medicines that lower your ability to fight infection, such as cancer, HIV infection, or an organ transplant
+- Health problems or medicines that lower the ability to fight infection, such as cancer, HIV infection, or an organ transplant

 - Maternal exposure during pregnancy